Machine-Learning-in-Structure-formation/NLSFML/Data/Data.md

 ![](/Data/position%20plots/Particles_velocity_distribution_in_xyPlane_at_z%3D16.7.png)
 ![](/Data/position%20plots/Particles_velocity_distribution_in_xzPlane_at_z%3D16.7.png)

-colors in these plots can show that there exist a wider range of velocities in this redshift.
+colors in these plots can shows that there exist a wider range of velocities in this redshift.

 **snapshot 0:**

 Spatial distribution and velocities in z=127, which is our terget redshift: